Last Updated on

 How do I Add Social Icons to WordPress Without a Plugin?

 I may use the words social media icons and social media links interchangeably throughout this article, even though they are different things.
-If I do this, it’s because we actually want to have both things in place: your social icons will be linking to your social properties.
+If I do this, it’s not because I’ve lost my mind, but rather because we actually want to have both things in place: your social icons will be linking to your social properties.

 Ok, let’s get to it!
 Let’s add social icons to WordPress without a plugin like ninja coders but without messing with code!